Time Out says

-Tucked amid the designer hotels and South Beach party palaces, this 1930s apartment house is an old-fashioned anomaly - and a bargain.
+Tucked amid the designer hotels and South Beach party palaces, this 1930s apartment house is an old-fashioned anomaly—and a bargain.
 Oozing faded charm, the yellow deco low-rise resembles the set of an old film noir.
 The courtyard is shaded by a lush overgrown garden.
-The bedrooms look like your grandmother's old apartment - right down to the vintage TVs, dial phones, junk shop lamps and 1960s-era bathrooms - but this is strangely comforting (just don't expect a jacuzzi bath and Aveda toiletries).
-All rooms have kitchens, just don't expect hi-tech appliances.
+The bedrooms look like your grandmother’s old apartment—right down to the vintage TVs, dial phones, junk shop lamps and 1960s-era bathrooms—but are strangely comforting (just don’t expect a jacuzzi bath or designer toiletries).
+All rooms have kitchens, but no high-tech appliances.
 The creaky wooden floors, French doors and fans add to the cinematic vibe.
-The dated charm draws production companies and fashion crews along with families and middle-aged couples.
-There's no parking, but you can pay $10 a day in a nearby municipal lot.
-For a glossier alternative, try the Loft Hotel.
+The dated charm draws production companies and fashion crews, along with families and middle-aged couples.